UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/01_intro.md

 ## Parallel Computing

-We have seen over the first two parts of the course that almost all modern computers are parallel computers, consisting of many individual CPU-cores that can be connected together in two different ways: in either a shared-memory or a distributed-memory fashion.
-A supercomputer will contain tens of thousands of CPU-cores, all operating simultaneously.
+We have seen over the first two parts of the course that almost all modern computers are parallel computers, consisting of many individual CPU-cores that are connected together working simultaneously on one or more computer programs.

-A single CPU-core acts as a serial computer, running a single computer program at any one time.
+A single CPU-core acts as a serial computer, running only a single computer program at any one time.
 The Oxford English Dictionary defines serial computing as ‘the performance of operations … in a set order one at a time’.
 To take advantage of a parallel computer, we need to perform many operations at the same time so that we can make use of many CPU-cores.
 Parallel computing is defined as ‘Involving the concurrent or simultaneous performance of certain operations’.

 It is quite clear that a supercomputer has the potential for doing calculations very quickly.
 However, it may not immediately be obvious how to take advantage of this potential power for any particular problem.
-In this session, we look at ways to solve problems that enable us to take advantage of parallel computers.
-That requires a problem, calculation or serial computer program to be parallelised.
+We next look at techniques we can use in our programs in order to take advantage of parallel computers.
+This requires a problem, calculation or serial computer program to be parallelised.

 The process of parallelising a calculation has a number of important steps: